8 Powerful Strategies to Help Kids Through Transitions

 Having a visual schedule to refer to reminds children what’s going to happen, without them needing to look for constant reassurance.
 They can see it whenever they want – which lets kids know that nothing has changed.

 Visual schedules are common in classrooms but they are great to use at home, too.
 You can hang it up in a common area where everyone can see it, such as the refrigerator.
 Or, you can keep a portable schedule wherever you go.

 I use the SchKIDules home bundle for my kids.
 It is also a great way of encouraging your child to participate in chores around the house.
 They can see chore on the schedule, which will remind them of the chore without prompting.

 6. Talk About Upcoming Big Changes To Make Transitions Easier

-When somethings big is coming – even something exciting like a vacation, the impending change can still cause anxiety and greatly affect a child’s ability to self-regulate leading up to, and during the event.
+When something big is coming – even something exciting like a vacation, the impending change can still cause anxiety and greatly affect a child’s ability to self-regulate leading up to, and during the event.

 7. Practice Makes Perfect

 Practice transitions with your son or daughter at home.
 The more often you practice, the more comfortable your kiddo will feel.

 You can even set up a few different play stations in your house to mimic centers at school.
 Make each station in a different room, and involve a different activity.
 For example, you could set up craft supplies at the kitchen table, lego in her bedroom, and play-doh in the Rec room.
 Use the timer and set it for 10 minutes and rotate through each activity together.